-We expect our total expenditures over the next 12 months to be approximately \$9.3 million.
+We expect our total expenditures over the next 12 months to be approximately \$7 million.
 However, our estimate of total expenditures could increase if we encounter unanticipated difficulties.
 In addition, our estimates of the amount of cash necessary to fund our business may prove to be wrong and we could spend our available financial resources much faster than we currently expect.
-If we do not have sufficient funds to continue to develop our business, we will be forced to delay, scale back or eliminate some or all of our proposed operations.
+If we cannot raise the money that we need in order to continue to develop our business, we will be forced to delay, scale back or eliminate some or all of our proposed operations.
 If any of these events were to occur, there is a substantial risk that our business would fail.
+Following this offering, we expect to continue to seek funding from our existing stockholders and other qualified investors in order to pursue our business plan.
 Sources of additional funds may not be available on acceptable terms or at all.
 Weak economic and capital market conditions could result in increased difficulties in raising capital for our operations.
-We may not be able to raise money through the sale of our equity securities or through borrowing funds on terms we find acceptable, or at all.
+We may not be able to raise money through the sale of our equity securities or through borrowing funds on terms we find acceptable.
 If we cannot raise the funds that we need, we will be unable to continue our operations, and our stockholders could lose their entire investment in our company.

+We will be required to pursue sources of additional capital to fund our operations through various means, including equity or debt financing, funding from a corporate partnership or licensing arrangement or any similar financing.
+However, we may be unable to obtain such financings on reasonable terms, or at all.
 If we issue equity or convertible debt securities to raise additional funds, our existing stockholders may experience substantial dilution, and the new equity or debt securities may have rights, preferences and privileges senior to those of our existing stockholders.
 In addition, if we raise additional funds through collaboration and licensing arrangements, we may be required to relinquish potentially valuable rights to our product candidates or proprietary technologies, or grant licenses on terms that are not favorable to us.
 If we incur additional debt, it may increase our leverage relative to our earnings or to our equity capitalization, requiring us to pay additional interest expenses.
 Obtaining commercial loans, assuming those loans would be available, would increase our liabilities and future cash commitments.
 Further, we may incur substantial costs in pursuing future capital and/or financing, including investment banking fees, legal fees, accounting fees, printing and distribution expenses and other costs.
 We may also be required to recognize non-cash expenses in connection with certain securities we may issue, such as options, convertible notes and warrants, which would adversely impact our financial results.